ogmini/ogmini.github.io/_posts/2025-1-13-David Cowen Sunday Funday SRUM.md

 ![registry](/images/srum/registry-application.png)

-### Remarks
+### Remarks Scenario 1

 The three files on disk are only 6,809,343,096 bytes.
 55,514,232 less bytes were written and 10,362,760 more bytes were read.
 The record in the SRUM database is specifically for the application explorer.exe and not recorded at a lower level that would show us specific actions.
 It is aggregating multiple actions involving explorer.exe into one record.
 This must always be kept in mind when looking at this data as it is only really recording disk utilization in terms of all reads/writes over the past hour or prior to shutdown.

 The time discrepancy makes sense.
 I do wonder if there is a way to force a flush without shutting down the computer or can you simply change the system time.

 ## Scenario 2 - Uploading data to an online service of your choice

-For this scenarion, I uploaded the 944 MB iso file to https://www.file.io/ at 2:14 PM.
+For this scenarion, I uploaded the 944 MB iso file to <https://www.file.io/> at 2:14 PM.
 I am not endorsing this website or its usage.
 It was just convenient for testing purposes.

 [Video of Running Scenario 2](https://youtu.be/AYRnPn2csrQ)

 Examining the output of SRUM Dump, we can see a record showing 1,003,993,221 Bytes Sent for msedge.exe with a record creation time of 19:23:00 or 14:23:00.
 (Note: We must subtract 5 hours due to timezones as this testing is being done in the EST timezone).

 ![SRUM record](/images/srum/srum_dump-2.png)

 Once again, we have similar discrepancies to scenario 1 for exactly the same reasons.
 If we examine the creation times in the SRUM database we can see that approximately hourly pattern appearing with times of:

 - 17:20
 - 18:21
 - 19:23

 ![SRUM flushes](/images/srum/srum_flushes.png)

 Again, I verify the results using ESEDatabaseView.
 In this case msedge.exe has an AppId of 177.

 ![ese id map table](/images/srum/ese-idmap2.png)